Atharva-77/PractiseGits2/README.md

 # PractiseGits
-This is a practise repo.This is only for mybranch
+This is a practise repo.This is only for mybranch.
+Merging it myBranch